ItsRTQ/holbertonschool-shell/basics/README.md

-This is a practice proyect made by holberton
+This is a practice proyect made by holberton for students!